What Is Frame Damage On A Car?

 damaged car front

 These are two symmetrical beams on both the front and rear of the vehicle.
-Because of their sturdiness, they serve as a foundation for other frame components.
+Because of their robustness, they serve as a base for other frame components.

 Core/Radiator Support

-A central support (also known as a radiator support) is a metallic structure that surrounds the radiator, securing it in position.
+A central support (also known as a radiator support) is a metal framework that surrounds the radiator, securing it in position.

 Most of the time, this component is attached on, meaning it can easily be replaced if it sustains damage.